chris-kehl/wickedTree/ReadMe.md

 # Accessibility

 This site used the web accessibility evaluation tool (WWAVE) to test for flawed accessibility features and compatibility.
-To view the evaluation generated from the site please view the following URL.
+To view the evaluation generated from the site please view the following URL: https://chris-kehl.github.io/wickedTree/accessibility.html

 If you would like to preview the entire website, it is hosted on the project github page at the following URL: https://chris-kehl.github.io/wickedTree/index.html